meilisearch/documentation/resources/cookbooks/running_production.md

 ## Step 2: Run MeiliSearch as a service

-In Linux environments, a `service` is a process that can be launched when the operating system is booting, and it will keep running in the background.
-One of its biggest advantages is that it can make your program available at any moment, in a stable and consistent way.
-Even if it finds some execution problem or crashes, the service will be restarted and your program will be run again.
+In Linux environments, a `service` is a process that can be launched when the operating system is booting and which will keep running in the background.
+One of its biggest advantages is making your program available at any moment.
+Even if some execution problems or crashes occur, the service will be restarted and your program will be run again.

-> This is not required, but if you are new to services and systemd, you can learn the [basics of Linux services](https://www.hostinger.com/tutorials/manage-and-list-services-in-linux/) here.
+> If you are new to services and `systemd`, you can learn more about the basics of Linux services [here](https://www.hostinger.com/tutorials/manage-and-list-services-in-linux/).

-On Debian (and Linux distributions in general), `systemd` allows you to create and manage your own custom services.
-We want to make sure that MeiliSearch is always responding to your requests.
-And for that, we are going to build our own service.
-This way, we will make sure that your MeiliSearch service will always be available and running when the server is on.
-If any crash occurs during the running of MeiliSearch, or the system reboots for any reason, systemd automatically restarts MeiliSearch for you.
+In Debian and other Linux distributions, `systemd` allows you to create and manage your own custom services.
+In order to make sure that MeiliSearch will always respond to your requests, you can build your own service.
+This way, you will ensure its availability in case of a crash or in case of system reboot.
+If any of these occur, `systemd` will automatically restart MeiliSearch.

 ### 2.1 Create a service file

 Service files are text files that tell your operating system how to run your program, and when.
-They live in the `/etc/systemd/system` directory, and your system will load them when it boots.
-In this case we will use a very simple service file that will run MeiliSearch at the port `7700`.
+They live in the `/etc/systemd/system` directory, and your system will load them at boot time.
+In this case, let's use a very simple service file that will run MeiliSearch on port `7700`.

-We are also using the `--env` flag to run MeiliSearch in a production environment, and `--master-key` to have a key that will let MeiliSearch create reading and writing keys.
-With this generated keys, you can easily control who can access or create new documents, indexes, or change the configuration.
-You can change this `Master Key` to any value you want in the following command, but you should choose a safe and random key for security purposes, never share it and, just, **keep it safe**.
+To run MeiliSearch in a production environment, use the `--env` flag.
+To generate a master key that will let MeiliSearch create reading and writing keys, use the `--master-key` flag.
+With those keys, you can easily control who can access or create new documents, indexes, or change the configuration.
+You can change the `Master Key` to any value in the following command.
+However, for security concerns, it's better to choose a safe and random key, never share it and, just, **keep it safe**.

 ```bash
 $ cat << EOF >/etc/systemd/system/meilisearch.service